University of London

 Academic departments are each led by a Head and grouped into three faculties, each led by a Dean.
-Deans are supported by Associate Deans.
+Deans are supported by associate deans.

 Staff and students are supported in their work by a range of administrative, technical and professional services led by Directors and Heads.

-College codes and policies are published on our Freedom of Information pages.
+College codes and policies are published here.